imdeep2905/Neural-Network-CPP/README.md

 1 0 0.01 0.98
 1 1 0.98 0.01
 ```
-First two values are considered as a input and last two values are considered as output.\
+First two values are considered as an input and last two values are considered as a output.\
 Because we have **2,4,2 Formation (2-Input 4-Hidden 2-Output)**.
-I know it is little hactic because most of the training available is usually in ```.csv``` File.\
+I know it is little hactic because most of the training data available are usually in ```.csv``` File.\
 But i'll try to add ```.csv``` support in future.
 ### Test Network:
 To test Network NN class have function named **Test**.\